 Glutamate is the primary excitatory neurotransmitter in the brain, and growing evidence indicates that glutamate plays a major role in mediating stress response, traumatic memory formation, and PTSD pathophysiology.
 Ketamine is a dissociative anesthetic that acts as an NMDA glutamate receptor antagonist.
 In a 2014 pilot study of 41 patients with chronic PTSD, patients randomly received a single infusion of either IV ketamine hydrochloride (0.5 mg/kg) or IV midazolam (0.045 mg/kg) over 40 minutes, and two weeks later were infused with the alternate medication.
 Ketamine led to rapid and significant reduction in PTSD symptom severity 24 hours post-infusion, reduction in comorbid depressive symptoms, and improvement in overall clinical presentation.
 Ketamine was generally well tolerated and did not lead to distressing, persistent dissociative symptoms.
-In 2021, the results of a randomized controlled trial provided the first evidence of efficacy of repeated ketamine infusions in reducing symptom severity in individuals with chronic PTSD [301].

-These results, if replicated, could provide persons with chronic PTSD an effective option for rapid symptom reduction [302].
+In 2021, the results of a randomized controlled trial provided the first evidence of efficacy of repeated ketamine infusions in reducing symptom severity in individuals with chronic PTSD [306].
+A 2023 meta-analysis of six randomized controlled trials assessing the impact of ketamine on PTSD symptomatology and depression scores found that ketamine therapy modestly reduced PTSD and depression scores as early as one day of therapy, but the longevity of effect was not established [341].
+These results could provide persons with chronic PTSD an effective option for rapid symptom reduction [307].